-Figure S4 shows that the probability of receiving a positive network upgrade cost differs significantly across TOs but no clear relationship with the share of TO-owned generation capacity.
-In particular, projects are most likely to receive some network upgrade costs in some TOs with no TO-owned generation.
+Figure S4 shows that the probability of receiving a positive network upgrade cost differs significantly across TOs, but there is no clear relationship with the share of TO-owned generation capacity.
+In particular, projects are most likely to receive some network upgrade costs in some of the TOs with no TO-owned generation.

-In Figure S6, we plot PJM's transmission investment (RTEP) across years.
+In Figure S6, we plot PJM's transmission investment (Regional Transmission Expansion Plan, or RTEP) across years.
 We also separate two types of RTEP.
 The red represents baseline investment, which is necessary to maintain the regional grid reliability.
 The green represents the supplemental investment, which addresses local operational and economic needs.
 The overall level of investment has been stable over time, but the share of baseline investment has been low in recent years.